icarito/physics-with-xo/5_software_and_hardware.md

 * The on/off button
 * The embedded camera
 * The embedded microphone and the external microphone jack
-* Embedded magnetic sensors included to detect wether the XO is closed (in which case it can suspend or shutdown) or if the screen is rotated to enable the *ebook* mode (in which case it remains open).
+* Embedded magnetic sensors included to detect wether the XO is closed (in which case it can suspend or shutdown) or if the screen is rotated to enable the *ebook* mode (in which case it remains on).

 And the output devices are: